haru0130/ros2_mypkg/README.md

 ### **Listener**
 * **Function**

-    Listener receives numbers from the talker and displays them.
+     The listener receives the data sent by the talker with the topic "countup" and displays it on the terminal.

 *  **Run Script**

+    Type the following command in a new terminal.
      ```
         $ ros2 run mypkg listener
       ```